tanishq-acu/Code-Review-Action/README.md

 # Code-Review-Action

-An GPT Agent that reviews your code and pull requests as they come in!
+A GPT Agent that reviews your code and pull requests as they come in!

 ## Setup: